reshaadhikari42/Artificially-Intelligent-MaxConnect4-game/Readme.txt

 python 3.9.10 not omega compatible
-Artificical Intelligenct MaxConnect4 game created using eval function and alpha beta pruning minmax This command line program is programmed in such a way that no matter what move you make, you will not be able to win the game The game is programmed to process the future moves(depth that you require) and then take the decision very simple eval function used, but works perfectly
+Artificical Intelligent MaxConnect4 game created using eval function and alpha beta pruning minmax This command line program is programmed in such a way that no matter what move you make, you will not be able to win the game The game is programmed to process the future moves(depth that you require) and then take the decision very simple eval function used, but works perfectly